 During 1999 underwent radiotherapy for an occult primary, probably in the nasopharynx.

 3) for piano and solo line, and

 In 2001 composition of Die Gestundete Zeit and the Three Duets;

 In 2003 composition of Three Preludes for piano and the Second Solo Suite.

 Also published many arrangements, including Bach's Passacaglia and Fugue for four hands, his Cello Suites for flute or recorder, an authoritative edition of Telemann's Twelve Flute Fantasias for recorder, Schoenberg's Verklärte Nacht arranged for piano, and many many others.

 Some reviews for Music Forum magazine, and some contributions to theory such as Scriabin's Scales, a compilation of Leitmotifs of Wagner's Ring and a history of music in europe After the War, and others.
-See: github and youtube.
+See: gitlab and youtube.